-No matter what your current financial status, starting to develop a plan now is vital.
+No matter what your current financial status is, starting to develop a plan now is vital.
 We call this planning The GenWealth Ready to Retire Process.
 The focus of this planning process is to create a predictable, dependable income stream designed to last throughout your lifetime.
 When describing this retirement income, we break it down into two parts: required and desired.
-For the purpose of this writing, we’ll focus mostly on required income.

 To help paint this picture of required and desired income in retirement, think about how a house is built.
-The most important element to a home is a solid foundation.
+The most important element of a home is a solid foundation.
 Without it, whatever else you desire to build on top of it won’t have the stability it needs.
-I am experiencing this first hand as my wife and I are currently building our family’s new home.
+I am experiencing this firsthand as my wife and I are currently building our family’s new home.
 Since we broke ground a few months ago, construction progress seems slow with a long way to go to completion.
-However time consuming this part of the building process may be, we understand the importance of a solid foundation.
+However time-consuming this part of the building process may be, we understand the importance of a solid foundation.

-If a gap exists, the next step in our planning process would be to fill this income gap with a guaranteed product.
+If a gap exists between how much you’ll need and how much you’ll have, the next step in our planning process would be to fill this income gap with a guaranteed product.
 Just as you would desire no gaps in your home’s foundation, gaps in your monthly income simply won’t work.
 To fill the gap, we could use a portion of your retirement savings to fund an annuity with lifetime income benefits.

 Annuity contracts are available in various types and can be handled in many ways, just like the multiple tools that will be used by my contractor to build my family’s home.
 The role of your financial advisor is to select the tool which addresses your required income need most efficiently.
-Once we have established this additional guaranteed lifetime income source to complete your retirement foundation, you can begin to plan for desired monthly income.
-How we at GenWealth plan for and establish your desired income is a topic for another day.
+Once we have established this additional guaranteed lifetime income source to complete your retirement foundation, you can begin to plan for your desired monthly income.
+How we at GenWealth plan for and establish your desired income, which is the next phase of building your “house” of financial independence, is a topic for another day.